jbreckman/orle/README.md

 * 8: String

-If the last bit is set, that indicates that a lookup table is present
+If the last bit is set, that indicates that a lookup table is present If the second last bit is set, that indicates that the `Payload` is gzipped

 ### Run Value Size
 **Bytes**: 1